GuilhermeCCunha/next-films/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+With Next Films, you can search for movies and check their details.

 ## Features

 - Movie search bar
 - Infinite scrolling
 - Collapsible sidebar
+- Movie details page with movie information
 - Favorites List using localStorage

 ## Tech Stack